 4.7.1Disbursements, as these are incurred, will be added to the applicable interim or final invoice rendered.
 By instructing us you are authorising us to incur these on your behalf.
 Depending upon the matter in question, we may request a payment on account of disbursements to be incurred or we may ask you to settle these directly.

 4.7.2Disbursements may include, but are not limited to, filing fees, registry fees, court fees, registration fees, third party reports, document taxes, the cost of expert reports, foreign counsel fees, courier fees, photocopy and publication costs.

-4.7.3As a general policy we do not charge for secretarial support and administrative services.
-However, in the event that we are required to dedicate a significant amount of administrative resource to an individual matter, or adhere to an accelerated timetable, we reserve the right to charge for such services at a rate to be notified to the client, to reflect the services which we are required to provide.
+4.7.3As a general policy we do not charge for secretarial support and ancillary services.
+However, if we are required to dedicate a significant amount of resource to an individual matter, or adhere to an accelerated timetable, we reserve the right to charge for such services at a rate to be notified to the client, to reflect the services which we are required to provide.

 4.7.5Usually the fees of any foreign counsel or other advisers instructed by us on your behalf will not be included as disbursements in our invoice.
 You will be responsible for the settlement of such fees directly with such foreign counsel and/or advisers.
 In the event that such advisers require to contract with us, we will require their full fees to be paid to us in advance of our instructing them on your behalf.

 4.8Tax on Services

 4.8.1Our hourly rates, fees, disbursements and expenses (and any estimates or quotations in respect of any of the above) are exclusive of any value added tax, goods and services tax or other similar tax (VAT).
 We will add to your invoice any VAT that may apply and may be chargeable on all or any part of the Services or any disbursements or charges in relation to those Services.
 There is no form of value added or goods and services tax in the BVI, the Cayman Islands or Guernsey.